 Jankowski and Sandage (2014) studied the impact that a God attachment has on an individual’s “safe haven” mentality which allows for secure emotional development.
-They emphasized that their findings show a strong personal humility that is necessary to look outside oneself in order to be able to develop this God attachment.
+They emphasized that their findings show a strong personal humility that is necessary to look outside oneself to be able to develop this God attachment.
 Here, the God attachment is dependent on the individual and not on the attachment alone.
 Thus, it can be argued that there may not be a distinction between religious attachment and God attachment.
 However, that the attachment in this arena is dependent on the perception of the individual (Homan, 2014; Knabb, & Pelletier, 2014).

 References